arijitsinha80/hid-sp18-405/notebook.md

 * 2018/01/21 Modified the session "unstructured data" in Assignment: Big Data Size on google docs
 * 2018/01/28 Started the new technology abstract writing
 * 2018/01/30 Finished the new technology abstract writing
-* Wrote a short md for steps of downloading Raspbian and put it on SD card
+* 2018/02/09 Wrote a short md for steps of downloading Raspbian and put it on SD card
+* 2018/02/14 Finished the writing and uploading of technology abstracts